-In October, the tiniest patients at Kadlec Regional Medical Center had a new home in the hospital’s expanded Neonatal Intensive Care Unit.
+The tiniest patients at Kadlec Regional Medical Center have a new home in the hospital’s expanded Neonatal Intensive Care Unit

 The expansion couldn’t have happened without the collective support of generous Kadlec Foundation donors.
 Through Foundation efforts, more than two-thirds of the total cost was raised.
 The outpouring of support came from Kadlec employees, community members, the region’s medical community, and many others who came forward with financial gifts.